 shell> replace from to [from to] ... < file_name

-" represents a string to look for and "to
+represents a string to look for, and to

-replacement.
+represents its replacement.
 There can be one or more pairs of strings.

 A from-string can contain these special characters: